TISUnion/PrimeBackup/README.md

 ## How it works

-Prime Backup maintains a custom file pool to store the backup files.
-Every file in the pool is identified with the hash value of its content.
+Prime Backup maintains a custom file pool to store backup data.
+Every stored object is identified by a hash of its content.
-With that, Prime Backup can deduplicate files with same content, and only stores 1 copy of them, greatly reduces the burden on disk usage.
+With that, Prime Backup can deduplicate files with the same content, and only stores 1 copy of them, greatly reducing disk usage

-Besides that, Prime Backup also supports compression on the stored files, which reduces the disk usage further more
+Prime Backup also supports compression on stored data to further reduce disk usage

+For large and locally edited files, Prime Backup can optionally use CDC (Content-Defined Chunking) for better deduplication.
+The file is split into content-defined chunks.
+Each chunk is hashed and reused across backups when unchanged, only new chunks are stored

-PrimeBackup is capable of storing various of common file types, including regular files, directories, and symbolic links.
+Prime Backup stores common file types, including regular files, directories, and symbolic links.
 For these 3 types:

-- Regular file: Prime Backup calculates its hash values first.
-If the hash does not exist in the file pool, Prime backup will (compress and) store its content into a new blob in the file pool.
+- Regular file: Prime Backup calculates hashes (and size) If CDC is enabled, it stores the file as a chunked blob that references chunks; chunks are deduplicated and compressed individually
-  The file status, including mode, uid, mtime etc., will be stored in the database
+  Otherwise, it stores a direct blob; the whole file is deduplicated and compressed as a single unit File metadata such as mode, uid, and mtime are stored in the database
-- Directory: Prime Backup will store its information in the database
+- Directory: Prime Backup stores its information in the database
-- Symlink: Prime Backup will store the symlink itself, instead of the linked target
+- Symlink: Prime Backup stores the symlink itself instead of the linked target

 ## Thanks